TLP:CLEAR

 success rate (top actor)

-active window
+active window (ongoing)

-Executive Summary
+Executive summary

 This campaign is distinct from credential-based attacks: the actors exploit a telnet service vulnerability to gain unauthenticated shell access, then use that access to install persistent SSH key backdoors.
-The SSH key comment provides a direct attribution indicator — the attacker is using a default Kali hostname pattern (kali-57ca9a).
+The SSH key comment provides a direct attribution indicator.
+The attacker is using a default Kali hostname pattern (kali-57ca9a).

 AttributePrimary ActorSecondary Actor